tearflake/symp-intro/docs/pagefront.md

                 (BUTTON (CAPTION "decrement") (SET (TARGET "p") (PARAG (ID "p") (sl/decr p))))))))
 ```

 This example defines a page with a number and increment/decrement buttons.
 We use `incr` and `decr` functions to modify the counter at runtime.
+Of course, Pagefront can be evaluated inside Symp using any function, like any other node.

 ## 4. conclusion